hibukki/blesstest/README.md

 Congrats, you've blessed your first test!

 Now `pytest` will show you that the test passed.
 If the results will ever differ from those snapshots, the tests will fail again.

+## Some nice things we get

+### Adding tests is easy

+To add a new test case, we only need the INPUT parameters for it.
+We don't need to consider what exactly to assert or what the output would be.
+We can even use it to check the output of a new feature we added, view the output as a file, and if it looks good - commit it and we have a test.

+### Changes that affect many tests are less painful

+Imagine we'd update `sum` to return a float instead of an int.
+Instead of editing lots of asserts, blesstest will show us everything that changed (e.g `2` becomes `2.0`) as a git diff, ready to be committed (blessed) if it looks good.